-The Oral History Review now uses Scholar One for submission of article manuscripts.
+The Oral History Review uses Scholar One for submission of article manuscripts, as well as book reviews and media/non-print reviews.
 Click here to submit an article manuscript to the Oral History Review.
-Note: The procedure for submitting review manuscripts (that is, book reviews and media/non-print reviews) has not changed; those still go to the appropriate editor using their contact information below:
+Contact Book and Media Review editors directly for information on reviewing for the journal.

-- Correspondence regarding the development of the journal generally and the development of individual submissions specifically should be directed to David Caruso, Editor in Chief.
+- Correspondence regarding the development of individual submissions should be directed to Editor Holly Werner-Thomas, at firstname.lastname@example.org.

-- Correspondence regarding editorial matters related to the management and production of the journal should be sent to: Abigail Perkiss, Managing Editor.
+- Correspondence regarding editorial matters related to the management and production of the journal should be sent to Molly Todd, Managing Editor, at email@example.com.

-- Manuscripts should be double-spaced throughout (including footnotes and quotations) and prepared according to the Chicago Manual of Style.
+- Formatting: Manuscripts should be double-spaced throughout (including abstract, footnotes and quotations) and prepared according to the Chicago Manual of Style.

-- The Oral History Review conducts blinded peer-review.
-When uploading your manuscript you will need to upload a manuscript file with no identifying author information and a separate title page with author details.
+- Peer Review: The Oral History Review conducts blinded peer-review.
+When uploading your manuscript, you will need to upload a manuscript file with no identifying author information and a separate title page with author details.

-- Manuscripts submitted for publication to other journals should not be sent simultaneously to The Oral History Review, nor should the same or very similar article be published in another journal or periodical if it is to be published in the Oral History Review.
+- No Simultaneous Submissions: Manuscripts submitted for publication to other journals should not be sent simultaneously to The Oral History Review nor should the same or very similar article be published in another journal or periodical if it is to be published in the Oral History Review.

-Visit the Oxford Journals for detailed author instructions.
+Visit the Routledge, Taylor & Francis for detailed author instructions.